Vince Dizon: Bases Conversion and Development Authority (2019–2022)

-Dizon prioritized the development of Clark which is aligned with President Duterte's plan to decongest the capital Metro Manila and develop other potential economic hubs in the regions.
-On November 27, 2018, BCDA inaugurated its corporate office in Clark Global City and transferred part of its operations there, as part of the move to decentralize state offices in Manila.
-In the same month, Dizon led BCDA's launch of “Clark: It Works, Like a Dream,” a major campaign which integrates four investment districts namely, the Clark Freeport Zone, Clark Global City, Clark International Airport and the New Clark City.
+Dizon prioritized the development of Clark which was aligned with President Duterte's plan to decongest Metro Manila, the Philippines' capital region and largest metropolitan area, and develop other potential economic hubs in the regions.
+On November 27, 2018, BCDA inaugurated its corporate office in Clark Global City and transferred part of its operations there as part of the move to decentralize state offices in Manila.
+In the same month, Dizon led BCDA's launch of “Clark: It Works, Like a Dream,” a major campaign which integrates four investment districts, namely the Clark Freeport Zone, Clark Global City, Clark International Airport, and the New Clark City.

 Dizon saw Clark as one of the most financially viable lands of BCDA and prioritized the expansion of Clark International Airport and the development of the Philippines’ first smart, green, sustainable and resilient metropolis, New Clark City.
 In October 2020, the government announced that the construction of the new Clark International Airport Passenger Terminal Building is already 100 percent completed, and will be operational by 2021.

 His term also saw quick development of New Clark City Phase 1A which served as the main sports hub for the 2019 Southeast Asian Games.
 The BCDA also hosted other major sporting events in the new sports complex, such as the 1st Philippine National Open Swimming Championships, Philippine Athletics Track and Field Association (PATAFA) qualifiers, and the first New Clark City Triathlon.

-President Duterte included Dizon as a member of the Cabinet cluster on infrastructure in July 2019, and in September the same year, he was named Presidential Adviser for Flagship Programs and Projects to oversee monitoring and implementation of the administration's flagship infrastructure programs, and making recommendations thereto.
+President Duterte included Dizon as a member of the Cabinet cluster on infrastructure in July 2019, and in September the same year, he was named Presidential Adviser for Flagship Programs and Projects to oversee the monitoring and implementation of the administration's flagship infrastructure programs, and making recommendations thereto.

-In November 2019, on a Senate interpellation for the Philippine Sports Commission Budget for 2020, Dizon was prominently coaching Senator Bong Go how to answer questions raised by Senator Franklin Drilon on the future financial viability of facilities built in BDCA for the 2019 Southeast Asian Games.
+In November 2019, during a Senate interpellation for the Philippine Sports Commission Budget for 2020, Dizon was prominently coaching Senator Bong Go on how to answer questions raised by Senator Franklin Drilon on the future financial viability of facilities built in BDCA for the 2019 SEA Games.